 If you’re looking for complete privacy for you and a small group, Phinda Homestead is the place to be.
-This 4-bedroomed house is rented out exclusively, and includes all staff – host, guide, butler and chef – to ensure that your stay is as relaxing as possible.
+This 4-bedroomed house is rented out exclusively and includes all staff – host, guide, butler and chef – to ensure that your stay is as relaxing as possible.

-Set in beautiful bush, the house is designed with plenty of outdoor spaces, and lots of glass, so you get the most of your stay in the wild.
+Set in a beautiful bush, the house is designed with plenty of outdoor spaces, and lots of glass, so you get the most of your stay in the wild.
 A large deck and swimming pool, outdoor showers, and large courtyards ensure that you get as close to nature as possible.

 The added bonus of the exclusivity of Phinda Homestead is your own dedicated vehicle, guide and tracker.
 Game drives can be scheduled as and when you want them.

 Get Chef to pack you a picnic brunch and set out in the cool early morning to try and spot The Big Five, a wide range of antelope, lion, rhino and cheetah.